Noise statistics in a fast digital radio receiver: the Bedlam backend for the Parkes Radio Telescope: Frequency mixing

 The mixing stage in a radio receiver can be represented as a multiplication between the original radio frequency signal $f\subRF(t)$ and a local oscillator signal $f\subLO(t)$, equivalent to a convolution $F\subRF(\nu) * F\subLO(\nu)$ in the frequency domain.
 The local oscillator and its Fourier transform $F\subLO(\nu)$ are given by

 where $\phi$ describes the phase of the local oscillator relative to the signal.
+Since the delay between the local oscillator and the radio frequency signal is arbitrary, this phase is typically unknown.
 After subsequent bandpass filtering to obtain the low-frequency component, the resulting intermediate frequency signal $f\subIF(t)$ is described, in the frequency domain, as:

 For a low-side local oscillator (i.e. $\nu\subLO$ is less than all frequencies $\nu$ present in the radio frequency signal), this becomes